lou-tha/PaleolithicGreening/VegPer_Markdown/PaleolithicGreening.md

 ### Calc21Day.R

 > The base temperature LGM (last glacial maximum) data is used to calculate the vegetation period during the LGM and between stadial periods (GS-3 until GS-9) as well as interstadial periods (GI-3 until GI-9).
-Two different period correction factor tables are used, which calculate the vegetation period with NGRIP data and with Black Sea data in the LGM and stadial/interstadial periods.
+Two different period correction factor tables are used, which calculate the vegetation period with NGRIP data and with BlackSea data in the LGM and stadial/interstadial periods.
 The temperature data is then filtered to display the vegetation period of each time period.
 First the mean of 3 temperatures has to be equal or above 5 degrees Celsius.
-The temperature data is then filtered and shows each day, that has a mean temperature >= 5 °C. The vegetation period start and end is defined as 21 consecutive days with a mean temperature of equal or above 5 degrees Celsius.
+The temperature data is then filtered and shows each day, that has a mean temperature of >= 5 °C. The vegetation period start and end is defined as 21 consecutive days with a mean temperature of equal or above 5 degrees Celsius.
 The new temperature data is filtered and shows the start and end of the vegetation periods for every time period.

 #### Calc21Day Functions